 Christmas vigil mass for children

+The mass was directed at our children, our young parishioners did the readings and the bidding prayers.
 Children read the Gospel story whilst others gathered on the altar steps when their part was mentioned.
 We had Mary and Joseph, lots of lovely angels, shepherds and lambs—plus the kings.
 Fr Michael blessed the crib and then […]

 Special mass for altar servers